ko1nksm/getoptions/README.md

 - `off:STRING` - The default false value for the flag (default: empty string)
 - `export:BOOLEAN` - Export variables
 - `width:INTEGER` - Width of optional part of help
-- `hide:BOOLEAN` - Do not display in help
+- `hidden:BOOLEAN` - Do not display in help

 ### `flag`